Hong Kong Giant Buddha Overlooks Lantau Island

 Visitors can travel to Lantau Island by going to the last stop on the Tung Chung MTR subway line, the same general transit route for Hong Kong Disneyland.
 From there, under ordinary circumstances, a breathtaking three-mile car ride takes you to Ngong Ping Village, also the site of the Po Lin (“precious lotus”) Monastery.

+Note: The cable car is offline for upgrades through June 2017.
 “The Ngong Ping 360 as the cable car is also known, is of course, an attraction in itself, providing some of the most beautiful views of Lantau Island and beyond as far as the South China Sea,” the Hong Kong Traveler explained.
-The cable car is offline until June, 2017.

 For now, after exiting the MTR station, take bus No. 23 (which may be a little hard to find at first, but you will likely hit pay dirt once you see a long queue of people waiting to board) to the village.
 Hong Kong has an excellent public transportation system that enables residents and visitors to get around relatively easily.

-It’s best to visit this attraction on a weekday, otherwise expect a long wait at the cable car terminal once it is back up and running.
+It’s best to visit this attraction on a weekday, otherwise expect a long wait at the cable car terminal once is it is back up and running.
 Also, check the weather before you begin the trip.
 Rain could mean lots of fog at the Big Buddha elevation

 Related stories: